mentab/mentab/README.md

 ### :man_technologist: About Me :
 Welcome to my GitHub profile!
 I'm a Web Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> specializing in PHP/JS development.
-- 💻 Currently, I'm searching a new job as a web developer.

 ---